Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 In both cases you can apply security marks to both records, folders, and categories in a Records Management site, and files and folders in a standard Alfresco site.
 These same marks are applied to users to set their security clearance levels.

-When you classify a file or record using their **Classify** option, the Classify Content screen is split into two sections.
+When you {% include tooltip.html word="classify" text="classify" %} a file or record using their **Classify** option, the Classify Content screen is split into two sections.
 The top part is for setting classification and the bottom part for applying additional security marks.
 You can apply both classification and additional security marks to files (or records) at the same time.